Air Fryer Recipe

 Method

-1. In a medium saucepan, combine the diced apples, brown sugar, cinnamon, nutmeg, ginger, allspice, and cloves.
-Cook over medium heat until the apples are softened and the mixture is fragrant.
-Remove from heat and let cool slightly.
+- Put the diced apples, brown sugar, cinnamon, nutmeg, ginger, allspice, and cloves into a medium saucepan.
+Cook over medium heat until the apples have softened and the mixture smells warm and fragrant.
+Remove from the heat and leave to cool slightly.

-2. Roll out the puff pastry sheets on a lightly floured surface.
-Spread an even layer of pumpkin puree on each sheet, leaving a small border around the edges.
-Spoon the apple mixture evenly across the pastry sheets.
+- Roll out the puff pastry sheets on a lightly floured surface.
+Spread an even layer of pumpkin puree over each sheet, leaving a small border around the edges.
+Spoon the apple mixture evenly over the pastry sheets.

-3. Carefully roll up each pastry sheet, starting from one of the shorter sides, to form a tight log.
+- Carefully roll up each pastry sheet from one of the shorter sides, keeping it fairly tight to form a log.
 Slice each log into 6 rolls.

-4. Place the rolls into the air fryer basket.
+- Place the rolls in the air fryer basket.
 Brush the tops with beaten egg.

-5. Preheat the air fryer to 180°C (360°F).
-Place the rolls in the basket, making sure they have space to expand as they cook.
-Air fry for 12-15 minutes, or until they are golden brown and puffed up.
+- Preheat the air fryer to 180°C (360°F).
+Put the rolls in the basket, making sure they have room to expand as they cook.
+Air fry for 12-15 minutes, or until golden brown and puffed up.

 Why this works in an air fryer